Rotifer/VBA_SQL_GENERATOR/sql_generator_notes.md

 ## Data

 I have taken the _emp_ table from the old Oracle training database known as _scott_.
 It has the main data types that we will use.
-See the Excel file named emp.xlsx_
+See the Excel file named _emp.xlsx_ in this repo.

 ## SQL dialect

-SQL is a common standard implemented by a vast number of relational and non-relational databases as well as by various data analysis software.
+SQL is a common standard implemented by a vast number of relational and non-relational databases as well as by various data analysis software platforms.
 Although there is an _SQL standard_, to the best of my knowledge, no system implements the standard in its entirety and each 'dialect' of SQL has its own non-standard extensions.
-I have chosen to generate the PostgreSQL standard in these examples.
+I have chosen to generate the PostgreSQL standard in these examples because it is the one I mostly use these days; it is also free and is possibly the RDBMS that most closely adheres to the standard.
-Most of the generated code will work in SQLite which is more forgiving when it comes to column types but the _to_date_ would need to be changed tl allow it to use the generated code.
+Most of the generated code will also work in SQLite which is more forgiving when it comes to column types but the _to_date_ would need to be changed to allow it to use the generated code.
 A few more tweaks for the column types would be needed for it to work in Oracle while SQL Server and MySQL would likely need more extensive changes.
 Since the code is available here, it should be relatively easy to tweak it to work with your preferred RDBMS.

 ## Steps

-- Download the spreadsheet to follow along
+- Download the spreadsheet to follow along.
-- Insert a column under the column names to create a blank row
+- Insert a column under the column names to create a blank row.
+- The following steps assume the code is in _Personal.xlsb_, if it is in a macro-enabled Excel file of your choosing and the data is also in this workbook, then drop the __Personal.xlsb!__ from the function calls given below.
-- In cell A2 of this row enter the formula: `=PERSONAL.XLSB!COLUMN_DATATYPE(A3:A16)`
+- In cell A2 of this row enter the formula: `=PERSONAL.XLSB!COLUMN_DATATYPE(A3:A16)`.
 - Drag it to the right using the lower right black cross, you should now have the data types inferred for each column in the second row.
 - The _CREATE TABLE_ DDL statement is created in cell I2 by entering the formula: